shadowz-dev/hightronix_screen/docs/setup-run-on-rpi.md

 1. Just use systemctl `sudo systemctl restart obscreen-player.service`

 #### How to enable sound
-1. First you have to reboot your device with `sudo reboot`
+1. First you have to reboot your device if you never did after obscreen player installation; with command `sudo reboot`
 2. You have to set audio channel to HDMI `sudo raspi-config nonint do_audio 1` (0 is for jack 3.5 output)

 ---